 Several years ago, when I was going through a particularly difficult time with my trigeminal neuralgia, I started writing a blog.
 I had never been in the habit of talking much about my pain.
 I gave the standard, “I’m fine,” answer when people asked how I was.
 My family knew that I wasn’t fine, but that standard answer was easier than explaining.
 But you can only go for so long saying that.
 Sometimes you need to say how you really feel.
 And that’s where my old blog came in useful.

-It helped me.
-It was like a release valve.
-I talked about the pain, but I also got a lot of emotions out of my system by talking about how I was feeling.
+That blog was like a release valve.
+I wrote about my pain and my emotions.
 It didn’t matter if nobody read it.
 It only mattered that I wrote it.
-I simply needed to say, “you know what, some days I feel crap.”
+I simply needed to say, “You know what, some days I feel crap.”
 It was cathartic.

 I shared my blog in trigeminal neuralgia support groups and people wrote to me and said that I’d written exactly how they felt.
 They said that they’d had problems explaining their pain.
 They let their families read my blog, telling them it was exactly how they felt.

-Blogging about my pain had not only helped me, but it had helped other people too.
+Writing about my pain had not only helped me but it had helped other people too.

 I wrote about other subjects in that blog too – life, family, pets, even politics.
 Eventually, I wrote more about the other subjects and less about my pain.
 I think that was a sign that the ‘writing therapy’ was working.